arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-lite-2/tutorials/getting-started/content.md

 ![WisGate dashboard](assets/wisgate-dashboard-overview.png)

-***The WiFi Accesss Point that is running, by default it is open, we recommend you to set a password with WPA2-PSK encryption to secure your device, you can do that by accessing the Wi-Fi settings going to network > LAN > Wi-Fi > Settings***
+***The WiFi Access Point that is running, by default it is open, we recommend you to set a password with WPA2-PSK encryption to secure your device, you can do that by accessing the Wi-Fi settings going to network > LAN > Wi-Fi > Settings***

 ### Create the Gateway on TTN dashboard